-As we have seen in March of 2022, food shortages are a real threat we face in the United States.
+As we have seen in the summer of 2022, food shortages are a real threat we face in the United States.
 This shortage comes just after the 2020 food shortage we faced from supply chain issues due to increased demand and limited supply.

 However, panic buying will still increase the rate at which our food supplies disappear.
-To help everyone prepare for the craziness that is going on in the world, let’s look at where the United States gets its food supply, if there is a food shortage coming, how soon we should expect a food shortage and how to prepare for a food shortage.
+To help everyone prepare for the craziness that is going on in the world, let’s look at where the United States gets its food supply, a list of which items might see a shortage, how soon we should expect a food shortage, and how to start prepping for a food shortage.

 The United States produces most of its food within the states.
 The United States only imports about 15 percent of its overall food supply from other countries.
 This is a double edged sword for the United States.